-If you missed because that thing called “life” got in the way and you missed less than a week, you can pretty much pick up where you left off.
+If you missed a run or two because that thing called “life” got in the way, don’t stress.
+It happens to everyone.
+If you missed less than a week, you can pretty much pick up where you left off.
 Keep in mind, you might be sore or feel lethargic, but that’s nothing that a few days back won’t fix.
-The pace on the runs should be slower and I would avoid a hard workout or a long run as your first two runs back.
+The pace on the runs should be easier than normal and I would strongly suggest not doing a hard workout or a long run as your first two runs back.

 Missed because of Injury

 If you missed because of an injury, I would determine the type of injury, the cause of the injury, and how long you missed.